 Postbaccalaureate Premedical Graduate Certificate

-The Department of Natural Sciences offers a program leading to the Postbaccalaureate Premedical Certificate.
-The purpose of the program is to prepare students whose undergraduate background lacks the necessary science and mathematics requirements fo entrance into medical, veterinary, or dental school or into programs such as pharmacy or physical therapy.
+The Department of Natural Sciences offers a Postbaccalaureate Premedical program.
+This program is a flexible program that enables the taking or re-taking of courses as well as a formal certificate program leading to the Postbaccalaureate Premedical Certificate.
+The purpose of the program is to prepare students whose undergraduate background lacks the necessary science and mathematics requirements for entrance into medical, veterinary, or dental school or into programs such as pharmacy or physical therapy.

-Courses in the following subject areas (numbered 400-499) are adjusted to individual needs.
+Courses in the following subject areas are selected to meet individual needs.
 (All prerequisites for these courses must be met.)

 - General Chemistry